 You should definitely get an attorney to help you collect on the money that you are owed.
 The court can order the father to get a job "on the books", they can order sanctions and contempt, they can order incarceration if he does not pay.
-Simply allowing him to get away with it, doesn't help you or...Read more »
+Simply allowing him to get away with it,...Read more »

 We have a three year son whom I filed shared legal and physical custody of in October.
 She finally replied and wants sole custody but only filed a parental plan and financial affidavit.
 Can I file for default since she didn't file all required documents and mail them to me?